m-reuter/ha-addons/pyhpsu2mqtt/README.md

 In order for this Add-on to access the `can0` interface (PiCAN 2 hat) of the host, `--network host` is needed.
 If you know how to only limit access to `can0` differently, let me know.

+Rotex Heat Pump Settings:
+If you want to optimize your heat pump take a look at https://m-reuter.github.io/Rotex-Daikin-WP with an introduction into the topic and recommended settings (in German).

 # Hardware Setup

 For this to work you need to have a Raspberry Pi with PiCAN 2 Hat and a running Home Assistant